Risk factors for melanoma skin cancer

 Fair skin, freckling, and light hair

-The risk of melanoma is more than 10 times higher for whites than for African Americans.
+The risk of melanoma is much higher for whites than for African Americans.
 Whites with red or blond hair, blue or green eyes, or fair skin that freckles or burns easily are at increased risk.

 Family history of melanoma

-Your risk of melanoma is greater if 1 or more first-degree relatives (parent, brother, sister, or child) has had melanoma.
+Your risk of melanoma is higher if one or more of your first-degree relatives (parents, brothers, sisters, or children) has had melanoma.
 Around 10% of all people with melanoma have a family history of the disease.

-The increased risk might be because of a shared family lifestyle of frequent sun exposure, a family tendency to have fair skin, or a combination of factors.
-It may also be due to gene changes (mutations) that run in a family.
-Gene mutations have been found in anywhere from about 10% to 40% of families with a high rate of melanoma.
+The increased risk might be because of a shared family lifestyle of frequent sun exposure, a family tendency to have fair skin, certain gene changes (mutations) that run in a family, or a combination of factors.

-Most experts do not recommend that people with a family history of melanoma have genetic testing to look for mutations, as it is not yet clear how helpful this is.
+Most experts don’t recommend that people with a family history of melanoma have genetic testing to look for mutations, as it’s not yet clear how helpful this is.
 Rather, experts advise that they do the following:

 - Have regular skin exams by a dermatologist

-- Thoroughly examine your skin once a month
+- Thoroughly examine their own skin once a month

-- Be particularly careful about sun protection and avoid artificial UV rays (such as those from tanning booths)
+- Be particularly careful about sun protection and avoiding artificial UV rays (such as those from tanning booths)

-Although melanoma is more likely to occur in older people, this is a cancer that is also found in younger people.
+Melanoma is more likely to occur in older people, but it is also found in younger people.
 In fact, melanoma is one of the most common cancers in people younger than 30 (especially younger women).
 Melanoma that runs in families may occur at a younger age.

-In the United States, men have a higher rate of melanoma than women overall, although this varies by age.
-Before age 40, the risk is higher for women; after age 40 the risk is higher in men.
+In the United States, men have a higher rate of melanoma than women, although this varies by age.
+Before age 50, the risk is higher for women; after age 50 the risk is higher in men.

-Xeroderma pigmentosum (XP) is a rare, inherited condition resulting from a defect in an enzyme that normally repairs damage to DNA.
-People with XP have a high risk for developing melanoma and other skin cancers at a young age.
-Because people with XP are less able to repair DNA damage caused by sunlight, they can develop many cancers on sun-exposed areas of their skin.
+Xeroderma pigmentosum (XP) is a rare, inherited condition that affects skin cells’ ability to repair damage to their DNA.
+People with XP have a high risk of developing melanoma and other skin cancers when they are young, especially on sun-exposed areas of their skin.